joergen7/cre/README.md

 ### Fault Tolerance

-In general, the CRE serves multiple clients and feeds multiple workers.
+In general, the cfl_re serves multiple clients and feeds multiple workers.
 In large setups there is a realistic chance for one or more connected processes to fail.
-The CRE detects such failures and appropriately reacts to them.
+The cfl_re detects such failures and appropriately reacts to them.
 I.e., an application sent to a failed worker is rescheduled and an application from a failed client is cached so that it is ready when the client reconnects.

 ### Caching

 Often in data analysis applications, the storage needed to cache an intermediate results is cheaper than the compute resources needed to recompute it.
-Accordingly, the CRE memoizes all application-result combinations it received from workers.
-I.e., a computation is scheduled only if it is presented to the CRE for the first time.
+Accordingly, the cfl_re memoizes all application-result combinations it received from workers.
+I.e., a computation is scheduled only if it is presented to the cfl_re for the first time.
 Later requests for the same application are served from the cache.

 ## Usage

-Creating a distributed programming language using the CRE requires adding the CRE library to your project and implementing the callback functions for both a CRE client and a CRE worker.
+Creating a distributed programming language using the cfl_re requires adding the cfl_re library to your project and implementing the callback functions for both a cfl_re client and a cfl_re worker.
 In this section we show, how this can be accomplished.

-### Adding the CRE to a Project
+### Adding the cfl_re to a Project

-Although the CRE library can be imported also directly from GitHub, we recommend adding a dependency via [hex.pm](https://hex.pm).
+Although the cfl_re library can be imported also directly from GitHub, we recommend adding a dependency via [hex.pm](https://hex.pm).
 Here, we show how this can be done using the build tools [rebar3](https://www.rebar3.org) or mix.

 #### rebar3

-To integrate the CRE into a rebar3 managed project change the `deps` entry in your application's `rebar.config` file to include the tuple `{cre, "0.1.9"}`.
+To integrate the cfl_re into a rebar3 managed project change the `deps` entry in your application's `rebar.config` file to include the tuple `{cre, "0.1.9"}`.

 ```erlang
 {deps, [{cre, "0.1.9"}]}.